Mohammed-islam0907/learning-devops/AWS/README.md

 - All AWS Services are publicly exposed publicly
 - VPC Endpoints (powered by AWS PrivateLink) allows access to these services using private network

+## IPv6

+- Every IPv6 is public
+- :: means all 8 segments are 0
+- EC2 instances get private IPv4 and public IPv6